+Discussion

+Information such as the time the voter arrived at the polls or the specific vote-capture device used by the voter may be used to link a voter with their specific ballot and violates the principle of ballot secrecy.

+Principle 11 Access Control

 The voting system authenticates administrators, users, devices, and services before granting access to sensitive functions.

-- The voting system enables logging, monitoring, reviewing, and modifying of access privileges, accounts, activities, and authorizations.
+11.1 - The voting system enables logging, monitoring, reviewing, and modifying of access privileges, accounts, activities, and authorizations.